I came to Lady Margaret Hall after a life in journalism, with just over 20 years as editor in chief of the Guardian.

 I am married to Lindsay, a writer and consultant, and we have two daughters.
-We also have two small black dogs, who have their own instagram account @lmhdogs.
+We also have two dogs, who have their own instagram account @lmhdogs.

 I have been a visiting professor or fellow at Queen Mary’s College, London; Cardiff University; the Asian College of Journalism; and Nuffield College, Oxford.
 I have honours from the University of Oslo; Harvard University; Columbia Journalism School; Kingston University; the Open University, Lincoln University and City University of New York.

 In 2014 I received the Right Livelihood Award in Stockholm, the European Press Prize and the Ortega y Gasset Award in Madrid.